 A small town with lots of charm, Kerrville offers excellent dining, shopping and a quaint historic downtown district and main street perfect for a day of exploring.
 Don’t miss the fascinating exhibits at the Museum of Western Art before indulging in one of the area’s many recreational opportunities.
 Outdoor enthusiasts will enjoy the tranquility of Kerrville, where you can go hunting, fishing, birding, and hiking, while those in need of a bit of culture will be spoiled for choice with excellent museums, theaters, and art galleries.
 Home to exciting musical and theater arts groups, the city is also home to the annual Texas State Arts and Crafts Fair.

-Named after Braunfels, Germany, New Braunfels is located on the three-mile Comal River and is home to a Bavarian-themed Schlitterbahn water park.
-Packed with visitors looking to cool off in the summer heat, New Braunfels is also popular for its array of other family-friendly attractions.
+Named after Braunfels, Germany, New Braunfels is located on the three-mile Comal River.
+New Braunfels is also popular for its array of family-friendly attractions.
 Head to Landa Park to spot giant oak trees and walk along scenic walking trails, or spend an afternoon indulging in a round of mini-golf or trying your hand at catching a fish at the pier.
 The city is also home to the famous Natural Bridge Caverns, and wild animal experiences can be found at the Animal World Snake Farm Zoo.

 The biggest town between Austin and San Antonio, San Marcos is known for its array of budget-friendly shopping opportunities.
 Boasting some of the best outlet malls in the country, visitors who come here will also find outdoor adventures available, where they can spend the day tubing, canoeing, swimming, and fishing.
 Visit the crystal-clear Aquarena Springs, go outlet-mall shopping at Prime Outlet or head downtown for an abundance of bars, restaurants, boutiques and music venues.